$7 Parking Starts At Pittsburgh International Airport

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) — For years, there have been three options for on-site parking at Pittsburgh International Airport: short-term, long-term and extended.READ MORE: Stimulus Check: Is A Fourth Relief Payment Coming?
+PITTSBURGH (KDKA) — For years, there have been three options for on-site parking at Pittsburgh International Airport: short-term, long-term and extended.READ MORE: Family Says 13-Year-Old Laci Mays Of Beaver Falls Has Been Found After Escaping Behavioral Health Hospital In Ohio

-Starting today, there’s an even cheaper option: economy.READ MORE: Hundreds Gather For Pro-Gun Rally Outside Pennsylvania Capitol
+Starting today, there’s an even cheaper option: economy.READ MORE: Cicada Blamed For Causing Car Crash In Cincinnati

 It is $7 per day, which is $2 cheaper than extended parking.

 The only catch?
-There’s no shuttle service to the terminal.MORE NEWS: Jury Selection Begins In Trial Of Sheldon Jeter, Key Figure In Unsolved Rachael DelTondo Homicide
+There’s no shuttle service to the terminal.MORE NEWS: Pa.
+Dept. Of Labor And Industry Experiencing State-Wide Phone Outage

 After you park in economy, you’ll have to walk to the moving walkway.